bichae9120/KR2847-incident-report/README.md

+This repository is not intended to threaten, defame, or harm any individual.
+Its purpose is to expose structural issues that obstruct life-saving intervention, based on factual analysis and lived experience.

 # KR2847-incident-report
 Despite clear physical and psychological harm, and despite acknowledgment of the individual as a victim, the system continues to hide behind its structure, refusing to intervene or provide rescue.
 This constitutes a deliberate evasion of responsibility and an unethical abandonment of a person in need.